-Wonderland Trail Ipsut Creek Loop to Ipsut Pass and Mowich Lake is a 16 mile moderately trafficked loop trail located near Orting, WA that features beautiful wild flowers and is rated as difficult.
+Wonderland Trail Ipsut Creek Loop to Ipsut Pass and Mowich Lake is a 16 mile moderately trafficked loop trail located near Orting, Washington that features beautiful wild flowers and is rated as difficult.
 The trail is primarily used for hiking, walking, nature trips, and birding and is accessible from April until September.

 So beautiful!! would do it again in a heart beat